autotelic/mercurius-remote-schema/README.md

  - #### `stitchSchemaOpts`
    - Options object to be passed to [stitchSchemas](https://www.graphql-tools.com/docs/stitch-api#stitchschemas)

+ - #### `pollingInterval`
+   - The interval (in milliseconds) in which service should poll the remote services to refresh its schema.
+If left undefined there will be no automated refresh behavior configured unless the `autoRefreshRemoteSchemas` decorator is used.

+### `Decorators`

+*Note* All decorators are added to the `graphql` namespace.

-### Decorator `addRemoteSchemas`
+#### `addRemoteSchemas`

 `mercurius-remote-schema` adds a `fastify.graphql.addRemoteSchemas` decorator to allow adding additional remote schemas after plugin initialization.

-It accepts the following arguments.
+It accepts the following arguments:

-- #### `subschemas`:
-  - An array of subschema configuration objects.
+- `subschemas`: An array of subschema configuration objects.

+#### `refreshRemoteSchemas`

+May be invoked to trigger a refetch of all registered remote schemas and re-stitch the service schema.

+#### `autoRefreshRemoteSchemas`

+Used to enable automatic polling and refreshing of remote schemas.

+It accepts the following arguments:

+- `interval`: The polling interval (in milliseconds)

+#### `stopAutoRefreshRemoteSchemas`

+Used to stop the automated remote schema refresh behavior.